gemmagordon/sabs-kabsch/README.md

 ### *What can the Kabsch algorithm be used for?*

-The Kabsch algorithm is applicable in computational biology, for example in aligning protein structures and calculating the minimal RMSD between two structures (similar in functionality to the align method in PyMol).
+The Kabsch algorithm is applicable in computational biology, for example in aligning two protein structures and calculating the minimal RMSD between them.

-- measure difference in RMSD - protein conformational change

 ### *How does the Kabsch algorithm work?*